Inside Out (band): Remixes

 In 2006, the track "No Spiritual Surrender" was contributed to the mashup album Threat: Music That Inspired the Movie, where it was remixed by Oktopus from Dälek and dubbed "Ghost in the Machine".

 Musical style and legacy

 Inside Out were a hardcore punk band, in particular, they were a part of its youth crew subculture.
-They cited influences including Minor Threat, Bad Brains and Led Zeppelin.
+They cited influences including the Faith, Dag Nasty, Minor Threat, Bad Brains and Led Zeppelin.
 Just prior to the band's breakup, the music being written was significantly more influenced by hip hop, particularly Run-DMC.

-Songs were composed by DiCara and Rocha evenly, with some songs having instrumentals and lyrics written by DiCara and some by Rocha while others were collaborations between the two.
+Songs were composed by DiCara and de la Rocha evenly, with some songs having instrumentals and lyrics written by DiCara and some by de la Rocha while others were collaborations between the two.

-They have been cited as an influence by Have Heart, Stick to Your Guns, Linkin Park, Refused, Incendiary, Coalesce and Mouthpiece.
+They have been cited as an influence by Have Heart, Stick to Your Guns, Linkin Park, Turnstile, One Step Closer, Refused, Incendiary, Coalesce and Mouthpiece.